kudo07/react-01--Pictures/README.md

 \
 🎬 Personalized movie suggestions based on user preferences and behavior for an enriched viewing experience.\
 \
+\
+👉**Home Page**\
+\
+🎬Showcases a visually appealing display of cars fetched from a third-party API, providing a captivating introduction to the diverse range of vehicles available.\
+\
 👉**Search functionality**\
 \
 🔍 Efficient search functionality allows users to quickly find their favorite movies or explore new titles.\
 \
 👉**Authentication**\
 \
-🔐 Secure user authentication ensures a personalized and protected experience for each individual.\
+🔐 Secure user authentication ensures a personalized and protected experience for each individual.
+We Used the Authentication from TMDB Api documentation\
 \
 👉**Pagination**\
 \
 📑 Seamless pagination enhances user experience by breaking down movie lists into manageable pages.\
 \
-👉**Light/dark mode toggle**\
-\
-🌞🌚 User-friendly light/dark mode toggle accommodates diverse preferences for a visually comfortable experience.

 ## INSTALLATION